LNshuti/hsas/README.md

 ### 3. Pages Description and Requirements
 #### 3.1.
 Home Page
-- **Purpose**: Acts as the landing page to tell users the site’s purpose and content.
+Acts as the landing page to tell users the site’s purpose and content.
 - **Key Features**:
   - Clean, simple design with a prominent call to action(CTA).
   - A navigation bar allowing access to other subpages: Login, Blog, About, Pricing.